CoderSid063/Myntra-Clone-React/README.md

 # Myntra Clone

 This is a clone WebApp of Myntra .
-Create Using HTML ,CSS, JavaScript, React.
+Created Using HTML ,CSS, JavaScript, React.

 ## Features